 - Gently knead the pastry a few times, then shape it into a disc and wrap it tightly in plastic wrap.
 Chill it in the fridge for at least 1 hour before rolling.
 This relaxes the gluten in the pastry and firms up the butter and lard in the dough.

 - Preheat the oven to 200 F.

-- If you’re adding raisins to the butter tarts, pour 1/4 cup (60 ml) of boiling water on top of the raisins and let them soak while you’re making the filling.
+- If you’re adding raisins, pour 1/4 cup (60 ml) of boiling water on top of the raisins and let them soak while you’re making the filling.

 - Whisk together the softened butter, brown sugar, corn syrup, eggs, and vanilla extract until well-combined and smooth.
 Set aside.

 - Roll out the chilled pastry to 1/8″ thick on a lightly floured surface.
 Cut out as many 4-inch circles as you can, re-rolling the scraps to get more rounds.
 Line a 12-hole muffin pan with the pastry circles, making sure to get the pastry into the corners of the pan.